John Verboncoeur

 AI and engineering: Pioneering positive change

 A wide range of disciplines are adopting artificial intelligence, or AI, at a rapid pace.
 From science and medicine to the humanities and education, AI is influencing the landscape of how information is accessed and processed.
+At Michigan State University, the College of Engineering is exploring new ways for AI to improve lives through railway safety, AI security, learning and health outcomes.

 2025 Mobility Summit explores what moves Michigan